-Going into the third year of the public health emergency (PHE), CalWORKs remains a critical safety-net as families try to recover from the pandemic without state and federal COVID stimulus dollars and the expiration of pandemic unemployment insurance benefits.
-The Enacted Budget takes measures to help boost families where they are economically to ensure they have the resources they need to meet their needs during this critical time in America.
+Going into the third year of the public health emergency (PHE), CalWORKs remains a critical safety-net as families try to recover from the pandemic without State and federal COVID stimulus dollars and the expiration of pandemic unemployment insurance benefits.
+The Governor's Proposed Budget takes measures to help boost families where they are economically to ensure they have the resources they need to meet their needs during this critical time in America.

-Funding - The FY 2022-23 Enacted Budget provides \$296.2 million to provide CalWORKs families with an 11% CalWORKs grant increase effective October 1, 2022 and an additional temporary 10% grant increase to bring children out of deep poverty.
+Funding - The Governor's FY 2022-23 May Revise provides \$296.2 million to provide CalWORKs families with an 11% CalWORKs grant increase effective October 1, 2022.
+While significant, the proposed grant increase is not sufficient to lift children out of deep poverty as the CalWORKs caseload is expected to increase 21% in FY 2022-23.

-The FY 2022-23 Enacted State Budget builds upon the \$1,000 Young Child Tax Credit by expanding it to families with zero earned income, thereby, providing savings for families already stretched thin attempting to meet household expenses.
+The Governor's Proposed Budget builds upon the \$1,000 Young Child Tax Credit by expanding it to families with zero earned income, thereby, providing savings for families already stretched thin attempting to meet household expenses.
 Additional proposed savings are provided to former CalWORKs families by allowing all child support payments received by the non-custodial parent to be passed through to the family seeking public assistance.